NateEag/how-i-code/drafts/daily-routine.rst

 Define goals for day (in shared task tracker)

-Announce goals for day (can wait for standups if applicable)
+Announce goals for day, to get accountability (can wait for standups if applicable)

 Goal-Achievement routine